BielRoig/hfeb-guide/content/docs/matchup-spread/ponza.md

 - **Naturalize**;
 - **Disenchant**;
 - **Seal of Cleansing**;
-- **Enlightened Tutor**, often to find Seal or Oath;
 - post-board, cards like **Aura of Silence** and **Ray of Revelation**.

-This means G/W is very good at interacting with **Survival of the Fittest** and with your key creatures.
+This means GW is very good at interacting with **Survival of the Fittest** and with your key creatures.
 If your plan goes through Hermit Druid, you have to respect Swords.
 If it goes through Survival, you have to respect Disenchant, Naturalize, or Seal.

-Against G/W, **Cabal Therapy** often has to name specific interaction cards: Swords if you're going through Druid, Naturalize/Disenchant if you're going through Survival, or sometimes Oath/Sylvan Library if the problem is their engine.

-### R/G Ponza
+### RG Ponza

-Against the **R/G** versions, the matchup can be slightly better.
+Against the **RG** versions, the matchup can be slightly better.

-The reason is that R/G tends to have less direct interaction with creatures once you're already comboing in your turn.
+The reason is that RG tends to have less direct interaction with creatures once you're already comboing in your turn.
 You should expect cards like:

 - **Pyroclasm**;
 - **Earthquake**;
-- possibly extra burn or sweepers;
+- **Naturalize**;
 - post-board, **Pyroblast** and artifact/enchantment hate.

 These cards are very strong against mana creatures and small setup, but less effective at stopping a combo assembled in the same turn.
-If you can build a window where you put together the plan and close immediately, R/G often has fewer ways to interact than G/W.
+If you can build a window where you put together the plan and close immediately, RG often has fewer ways to interact than GW.

-For this reason, in general, you should consider R/G a bit more favorable than G/W. Not because it's easy, but because their interaction lines up slightly worse against your most explosive lines.
+For this reason, in general, you should consider RG a bit more favorable than GW.
+Not because it's easy, but because their interaction lines up slightly worse against your most explosive lines.

 ## The Mana Denial Problem

 The core of the matchup is mana development.

-Ponza combines:

-- Wasteland;
-- Rishadan Port;
-- spells that destroy lands;
-- Sphere of Resistance.

-These cards together make it very hard to assemble enough mana to cast your spells at the right moment.

 **Sphere of Resistance** is particularly annoying because it turns every sequence of yours into something slower.
 Survival costs more, discard spells cost more, Unearth costs more, post-board removal costs more.
 Even when you have the right cards, Sphere can prevent you from using all of them on the same turn.